vladimir-d/BoxView/Docs/references.md

     someLabel.boxed.bottom(>=0.0)
 ]
 ```
-in this case label has offset 50% of height from top because of previous invisible item.
+in this case the label has offset 50% of height from the top because invisible UILayoutGuide takes 50% of heeight.

-Both view and guide items can have absolute and relative width and height constraints:
+Both views and guide items can have absolute and relative width and height constraints:

 ```swift
 boxView.items = [